Updated August 1, 2023

 We may disclose visitor information if requested or required by law, court order, or government or law enforcement authority.
-In addition, in our sole discretion, we may disclose visitor information if we believe in good faith that disclosure is necessary or advisable for any reason, including without limitation, to protect our rights or property, or any third party.
-In addition, we may at times, partner with third parties for marketing purposes or to provide other services, and if we do so, it will be for that purpose only.
+In addition, in our sole discretion, we may disclose visitor information if we believe in good faith that disclosure is necessary or advisable for any reason, including without limitation, to protect our rights, property, or any third party.
+In addition, we may sometimes partner with third parties for marketing purposes or to provide other services; if we do so, it will be for that purpose only.

-If we are contacted by a business owner or person to opt out or correct an inaccuracy or information error, we will promptly investigate the situation and, upon confirmation of the error make the necessary correction.
+If a business owner or person contacts us to opt out or correct an inaccuracy or information error, we will promptly investigate the situation and, upon confirmation of the error, make the necessary correction.

 If you wish to terminate a customer relationship with us, your personal information will be retained as long as required to service your account and comply with our legal obligations, handle disputes, and enforce our agreements.

 We respect individual privacy and value the confidence of our customers, employees, consumers, business partners, and others.
-This EU-U.S. Privacy Shield Policy and the Swiss-U.S. Privacy Shield Policy (the “Policy”) sets forth the privacy principles that we follow with respect to transfers of personal information from the EU (EU) and Switzerland to the United States.
+This EU-U.S. Data Privacy Framework and the Swiss-U.S. Data Privacy Framework (the “Policy”) set forth the privacy principles that we follow with respect to transfers of personal information from the EU (EU) and Switzerland to the United States.

-Smyyth LLC adheres to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework published by US Department of Commerce (“EU-U.S. Privacy Shield Framework” “Swiss-U.S. Privacy Shield Framework”) with respect to personal data about individuals in the EEA and Switzerland that we receive from our customers and other business partners.
-Smyyth’s EU-U.S. Privacy Shield Certification and Swiss-U.S. Privacy Shield Certification also extends to data that we receive directly through Smyyth’s publicly accessible websites via secure form submission.
-More information on EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Framework and Smyyth’s scope of participation in the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework is available at www.privacyshield.gov/welcome.
+Smyyth LLC adheres to the EU-U.S. Data Privacy Framework and the Swiss-U.S. Privacy Shield Framework published by US Department of Commerce (“EU-U.S. Data Privacy Framework” “Swiss-U.S. Data Privacy Framework”) with respect to personal data about individuals in the EEA and Switzerland that we receive from our customers and other business partners.
+Smyyth’s EU-U.S. Data Privacy Framework and Swiss-U.S. Data Privacy Framework Certification also extend to data we receive directly through Smyyth’s publicly accessible websites via secure form submission.
+More information on the EU-U.S. Data Privacy Framework and Swiss-U.S. Data Privacy Framework and Smyyth’s scope of participation in the EU-U.S. Data Privacy Framework and Swiss-U.S. Data Privacy Framework is available at https://www.dataprivacyframework.gov/.

-This Notice addresses data subjects residing in the EU (“EU Persons”), UK, or in Switzerland whose data we may receive from one of our customers, suppliers, or other business partners in the EU, UK, and in Switzerland, e.g., referral partners, integration partners, etc. When we receive Client Personal Data for processing pursuant to instructions of clients or their partners, we are acting as an agent for our client and do not provide notice to individuals regarding the collection and use of their personal data.
-Our clients remain responsible for providing notice, if and to the extent they believe such notice is necessary under applicable EU law.
+For data subjects residing in the EU (“EU Persons”), UK, or Switzerland whose data we may receive from one of our customers, suppliers, or other business partners in the EU, UK, and Switzerland, e.g., referral partners, integration partners, etc. When we receive Client Personal Data for processing pursuant to instructions of clients or their partners, we are acting as an agent for our client and do not provide notice to individuals regarding the collection and use of their personal data.
+Our clients remain responsible for providing notice if and to the extent they believe such notice is necessary under applicable EU law.